eppineda/cd-collection-tranformation/SOLUTION.md

 The built-in browser console says there are issues with the stylesheet, itself.
 (And the interviewee stops and goes to work.)

-To be thorough, I had to convince myself the the xml document was also well-formed.
+To be thorough, I had to convince myself the xml document was also well-formed.
 I am not fond of eyeballing XML markup for syntax (and, also I am lazy) so I relied on any existing tools that could provide that service for me: [Codebeautify.org](https://codebeautify.org/xml-parser-online) has an XML parser that will also validate a document.
 Niiiiice.